rotorflight/rotorflight-firmware/docs/Telemetry.md

 ```

 ### Radio Configuration
-The following sensors should setup on your radio
+The following sensors should setup on your radio and Gear ratio for RPM Sensor and Kontronik ESC to 1.00 in your radio.
 | Slot | Sensort Type | Notes |
 | --- | --- | --- |
 | 1 | Voltage | FC Voltage sensor.
 Pack and cell voltages |